diffplug/spotless/plugin-maven/README.md

     <eclipse />          <!-- has its own section below -->
     <prettier />         <!-- has its own section below -->

-    <typeAnnotations />  <!-- fixes formatting of type annotations, see below -->
+    <formatAnnotations />  <!-- fixes formatting of type annotations, see below -->

     <licenseHeader>
       <content>/* (C)$YEAR */</content>  <!-- or <file>${project.basedir}/license-header</file> -->